MichaelTranB/ValentinesCard/README.md

 I also had registered a domain with her full name as a part of her gift but took it down for privacy reasons.
 However, you can still check out the project here: [https://myvalentine88.netlify.app/](https://myvalentine88.netlify.app/)

-Cheers to doing slightly above the bare minimum for the people we care about (she loved her card) ❤️🥂🎉

 ![Valentine's Day Card Gif](./assets/valentinesDemo1.gif)